sundbp/rri/README.md

 ## Features

 * Call R functions from ruby
-* A conversion system for going between R and ruby data types
+* An extendible system for converting between R and ruby data types (in both directions)
 * Plot R graphics using user supplied class

 ## Examples